csvn/ng-esm/README.md

 // useful for seldom used api's, e.g. animation, decorator
-// create a new angular module with generated name ngModule();
+// create a new AngularJS module with generated name ngModule();
 // specify name
 ngModule('myModule');